i3p9/mac-setup/docs/setting-up-applications/iina.md

 ## subtitles setup

-I personally use ``swiss-721-condensed`` font for my subtitles.
-Which can be found in the `/files/fonts/` section.
+I personally use `NSans` font for my subtitles as I am used to the font from watching Netflix Which can be found in the `/files/fonts/` section.
 Setting it up in IINA > Preferences > Subtitle

-- Select font Swiss721, color black
+- Select font nsans medium, color black
 - Border 0
 - Background black, opacity 85%